nmdickson/GCfit-results/README.md

 - IMF/
   * Posterior distributions on IMF exponent slopes (α)
-  * α_3 vs metallicity, with and without cuts on remaining mass fraction μ and updated μ estimates
+  * α_3 vs metallicity, with remaining mass fraction μ and updated μ estimates

 - BH/
   * Posterior distributions on the number and mass of black holes in each cluster